hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 ---

-## AI (Optional)
+## AI

-AI features are designed to run on-device to generate or patch the design spec.
+AI features run on-device to generate or patch the design spec.
 Images are never generated.

 ---

 ## Licence / notes

-This is a prototype playground; it is not intended as a production app yet.
+This repo changes quickly and prioritises iteration speed.
+Expect breaking changes while features are being consolidated.